Volunteering New Zealand: International link

-Volunteering New Zealand is the New Zealand Representative of International Association for Volunteer Effort (IAVE).
+Volunteering New Zealand is the New Zealand Representative of the International Association for Volunteer Effort (IAVE).
 This is an international non-governmental organisation representing volunteerism worldwide.
 It has individual and organizational members in 80 countries.
 Volunteering NZ has also established good working relationships with Volunteering Australia which has made accessible a variety of educational resources and participation in their programmes.
-Our another great partner is Australasian Association of Volunteer Administrators (AAVA).
+Another partner is the Australasian Association of Volunteer Administrators (AAVA).